Ninja-Librarian/Ninja-Librarian.github.io/about.md

 ## From Academic Librarianship to Data Analytics

-I'm an academic librarian transitioning into a career in data analytics.
+I’m an academic librarian transitioning into a career in data analytics.

 My professional background has centered on research, information organization, problem solving, instruction, and helping people find and understand information.
-I'm now applying those skills to working with data.
+I’m now applying those skills to working with data.

-I recently completed the CareerFoundry Data Analytics Program, where I completed six projects covering data analysis, data visualization, SQL, Python, and Tableau.
+I recently completed the CareerFoundry Data Analytics Program, where I developed hands-on experience with data analysis, data visualization, SQL, Python, Tableau, and Excel through six projects.

 ## Why Data Analytics?

-I've always enjoyed the analytical side of my work: finding patterns, investigating questions, organizing information, and turning complex information into something useful and understandable.
+I’ve always enjoyed the analytical side of my work: finding patterns, investigating questions, organizing information, and turning complex information into something useful and understandable.

-Data analytics gives me the opportunity to apply those skills in a broader context while developing deeper technical expertise.
+Data analytics gives me the opportunity to apply those skills in a broader context while continuing to develop my technical expertise.

-## Technical Skills

-### Data Analysis

-- SQL
-- Python
-- Excel
-- Data Cleaning
-- Exploratory Data Analysis
-- Statistical Analysis

-### Data Visualization

-- Tableau
-- Data Visualization
-- Dashboard Development
-- Data Storytelling

-### Python

-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn
+I enjoy approaching questions systematically, working with data to uncover patterns, and communicating findings clearly to different audiences.

 ## Professional Background